-It is important for individuals with POTS to consider employment opportunities that are conducive to your particular POTS status.
-Jobs that are sedentary are perfect if brain fog is not a significant symptom for you!
-Employment opportunities that can be done while sitting will reduce symptomatic flares.
-Look for something that you think you can physically accomplish on a regular basis.
-Large and/or government companies often have target numbers for disabled employees and are better able to provide the flexibility that you need to deal with your illness.
+It is important for individuals with POTS to consider employment opportunities that are conducive to their particular POTS symptoms.
+Jobs that can be done while sitting might reduce symptomatic flares.
+Large and/or government companies often have target numbers for disabled employees and might be more willing to provide the flexibility that you need to deal with your illness.

 Thinking about Work Accommodations

 Choosing to disclose whether you have a disability on an employment application is a personal decision.
 You are not required by law to disclose medical information.
 Federal law states that employers may not disqualify you as an applicant due to POTS or any other health condition.
 If you are able to work, carefully consider whether this disclosure is necessary during the application process.

 In the workplace, all applicants and employees should have equal access to benefits that are available to others.
 If you are looking for a job or needing accommodations as your health changes, you will need to ask your employer for that accommodation.
 This might be as simple as asking for frequent breaks, lighting adjustments, a temperature controlled workplace, or access to medications and liquids as needed.
 Others might include flexibility to work from home on days when you are highly symptomatic or to take time away from work to seek medical treatment.
 People with moderate to severe POTS may require periodic hospitalization to control symptoms, and flexibility for medical leaves is more important.